kcgidw/fao/readme.md

 -   As a loose rule of thumb, I'm hesitant to add to or enforce game rules.
 This keeps things minimalistic and accommodates for players with house rules.

 If you have questions, feel free to email me or create a feature request for discussion.

-I'm also totally cool with people hosting their own forks, as long as there's credit to the original repo.

-## Support

-Enjoy the game?
-Send a tip: [Ko-fi](https://ko-fi.com/krackocloud).

 ## License